Take the First Step Toward Your Welding Career Now!

 Why Welding Apprenticeships are a Good Idea

-A welding apprenticeship will offer practical on-the-job training that will ensure you know every cut, drill, technique, and position there is to learn.
+A welding apprenticeship will offer practical on-the-job training that will teach you the different cuts, drills, techniques, and positions you will use in welding.
 It should also encourage the continued development of your education and the success of your career in the long run.

-Welding apprenticeships are not required by all employers, but practical, hands-on training, most certainly is.
+Welding apprenticeships are not required by all employers, but practical, hands-on training most certainly is.
 It is impossible to learn how to weld just by studying a book or watching videos.
-It's also important to note that hazards for welders can be present each time they work, but going through training will help you avoid trouble.
+It's also important to note that hazards for welders can be present each time they work, but going through training will help you to avoid these.

 Welding involves intense heat and sparks and can subject you to burns.
 If you don't wear proper protection, eye injuries can also occur from hot slag and metal chips, or even from being exposed to the intense light for long periods of time.

-So, safety is another benefit to welding programs.
+So, safety is another benefit of welding programs.
 Taking an apprenticeship means you’ll learn proper welding techniques, and just as importantly, be aware of the hazards that come with the job.

 Here Comes Success!